Monique Ryan: 2025 election campaign

 Ryan stood for re-election at the 2025 Australian federal election.
 Between 28 October 2024 and 25 January 2025, her campaign spent $71,000 on advertising on Meta Platforms.
 In February 2025, Ryan stated that, in the event of a hung parliament at the federal election, her first priority would be reforming the Petroleum Resources Rent Tax to increase taxation revenue from oil and gas companies.

 In March 2025, Ryan and her husband, Peter Jordan, issued an apology after Jordan was filmed by the son of a property owner attempting to remove a corflute belonging to Liberal candidate Amelia Hamer.
 As a result of the attempted sign removal, the Liberal Party erected signs reading "Monique, please DO NOT take this sign" as part of campaigning for the Kooyong electorate.
 After a separate incident when video circulated on social media showed one of Ryan's own corflutes being torn down and buried, Ryan issued a statement condemning "violence and aggression" in political campaigning.

 Ryan won Kooyong at the 2025 federal election.
 The result was close, with the ABC only making a definite prediction of the result on the 12th of May, 9 days after the election.

 Personal life

 Ryan is a supporter of the Carlton Football Club.
 She lives in Hawthorn with her son, her two step-children and her husband Peter Jordan, a health products executive.
 She is a member of the Royal Australasian College of Physicians.

-As of May 2024, Ryan owns an electric car.